Extreme weather is new normal, U.N.'s Ban tells climate talks

 Developing nations also stressed the need for details.
 "For 2013 to 2015 we must have a clear position on the injection of capital," said Xie Zhenhua, vice-minister at the National Development and Planning Commission, who heads China's delegation.

-Britain said it would spend around £1.8 billion to finance climate change measures from 2013-15.
-It also unveiled new projects from Africa to Colombia, including a 98-million-pound-scheme to aid renewable power generation in Africa.
+Britain said it would spend around £1.8 billion ($2.9 billion) to finance climate change measures from 2013-15.
+It also unveiled new projects from Africa to Colombia, including a 98-million-pound-scheme ($157.75 million) to aid renewable power generation in Africa.